 Athletic Training M.S.

 Prepare for a career in athletic training.
 As an athletic trainer (AT), you may be one of the first on the scene, quickly assessing an injury.
 You have the opportunity to serve many types of patients, by providing assessment and preventative, therapeutic or rehabilitation care of injuries.
-Through Northwestern's program, you will be equipped as a multi-skilled health care professional who provides quality, ethical care to patients in a variety of settings from highschool, university athletics and professional sports to hospitals and corporations.
+Through Northwestern's faith-based program, you will be equipped as a multi-skilled health care professional.
+Learn how to provide quality, ethical care to athletes or patients in a variety of settings from high school, university athletics and professional sports to hospitals and corporations.
 Explore how your faith integrates with your role as an athletic trainer.

-Following the completion of the program, Northwestern graduates will be prepared to sit for the Board of Certification (BOC) exam to become certified athletic trainers.
+Following the completion of the program, Northwestern graduates will be well prepared to sit for the Board of Certification (BOC) exam to become certified athletic trainers.